shutiansong/nyc-taxi-data-platform/README.md

 ## 1. Separate durable storage from analytical serving

-Durable datasets and analytical workloads have different requirements.

-Object storage provides a flexible foundation for retaining processed datasets, while the OLAP warehouse can focus on analytical serving.
+Object storage is better suited for retaining processed datasets, while an OLAP warehouse can focus on analytical workloads.

-## 2. Make data quality observable

-Data quality issues are easier to investigate when anomalous records are classified and retained instead of being silently discarded.
+This separation reduces coupling between persistent storage and analytical processing.

-## 3. Define rerun semantics explicitly
+## 2. Design rerun semantics explicitly

-A batch pipeline should define what happens when the same batch is processed again.
+A batch pipeline should define what happens when the same batch is executed again.

 Deterministic batch identifiers and partition-level replacement make reruns predictable and prevent duplicate accumulation.

+## 3. Preserve data quality signals

+Data quality issues should not automatically disappear during ingestion.

+Routing anomalous records to quarantine while retaining their quality status makes downstream investigation and auditing possible.

 ## 4. Optimize before redesigning

-The V1 implementation was first optimized around its actual bottlenecks, including rerun behavior, dbt test performance, and Postgres temporary storage.
+The V1 implementation was first optimized around its actual bottlenecks.

-The V2 redesign then separated durable storage from analytical serving to provide a more scalable architecture.
+The V2 redesign was then introduced to address the architectural limitations that remained after those optimizations.

 ---

 # Summary

-NYC Taxi Batch ELT Platform V2 demonstrates an end-to-end batch data engineering architecture using:
+NYC Taxi Batch ELT Platform V2 demonstrates a production-style batch data engineering architecture built around:

 - **Airflow** for orchestration
-- **Spark** for batch ELT and data quality processing
+- **Spark** for batch processing and data quality
-- **MinIO** for durable Parquet storage
+- **MinIO** for Parquet-based object storage
 - **Postgres** for operational metadata
-- **StarRocks** for analytical workloads
+- **StarRocks** for analytical serving
-- **dbt** for analytical transformation and modeling
+- **dbt** for data modeling
-- **Metabase** for BI and visualization
+- **Metabase** for BI
-- **Docker Compose** for reproducible deployment
+- **Docker Compose** for containerized deployment

-The project evolved from a Postgres-based V1 implementation into a storage-separated V2 architecture while preserving deterministic batch processing, data quality handling, analytical models, and operational metadata.
+The project evolved from a PostgreSQL-centered V1 pipeline into a storage-separated V2 architecture while preserving deterministic batch processing, data quality handling, and analytical models.

 The V2 redesign reduced end-to-end pipeline runtime from approximately **15 minutes to 3 minutes**.